Eleonora Romanova: Junior

 Romanova began appearing in international junior competitions in the 2011 Season.
-She won team silver at the 2012 Kiev World Cup.
+She won team silver at the 2012 Kyiv World Cup.
 Romanova together with teammate Anastasiia Mulmina competed at the 2012 European Junior Championships, she qualified to 2 event finals (6th in hoop and 8th in ribbon).

 In 2013 Season, Romanova started her season competing at the 2013 Moscow Grand Prix where she won the all-around silver medal behind Russia's Yulia Bravikova.
 She won the all-around bronze at the 2013 Irina Deleanu Cup and won the Ukrainian National Junior championships.
 Romanova briefly competed as member of the Ukrainian group that competed at the 2013 European Junior Championships in Vienna, Austria.
 On October 25–27, Romanova competed at the World Club Championship, the 2013 Aeon Cup in Tokyo, Japan representing team Deriugina school where she won the junior all-around bronze medal and (together with Senior teammates Ganna Rizatdinova and Viktoria Mazur) won the team bronze.